Privacy Notice

 City Context

-The composition of the electricity price can influence the economic performance of an energy storage system.
-Legal regulations have a huge influence and can promote or inhibit storage systems in countries, regions, and cities.
-Since electricity storage is mainly related to renewable energies, a proximity to a renewable energy plant ensures a holistic approach to maximise emission savings within the drawn boundaries.
+Since electricity storage is mainly related to renewable energies, proximity to a renewable energy plant ensures a holistic approach to maximise emission savings within the drawn boundaries.
 For example, the electricity generated by a wind turbine or photovoltaic system can be stored in a storage system.

 Supporting Factors